zli79/SEP-Nets/README.md

 ```
 caffe/build/tools/caffe train --solver solver.txt 2>&1 | tee train.log
 ```
 2. quantilize k x k filters (k > 1, for example often k = 3, 5, or at same time quantilize both 3 and 5) in the original model, we obtained the quantilized model.
-Note that we first fine-tune offset value to quantilize to from range(0.02, 0.09, 0.01);
+Note that we first fine-tune offset value to quantilize to from range(0.02, 0.09, 0.01); Theoretically we could omit this step but expeirmentally we find it can give better performance.
 ```
 python quant_pattern.py --offeset 0.05 --models xxx_xxx.caffemodel
 ```